allthingslinux/tux/docs/content/user/modules/moderation/jail.md

 3. Remove all other manageable roles from the member.
 4. Attempt to DM the user with the jail reason (unless `-silent` is used).
 5. Create a new moderation case (storing role IDs for unjailing).
-6. Post a confirmation message in the current channel.
+6. Post a confirmation message in the current channel showing the jail details.
 7. Log the action in the designated moderation log channel.

+The confirmation message includes the jailed user's name, the reason, and a link to view the moderation case.
+The stored roles are automatically restored when using `/unjail`.

 ## Error Handling

 ### Common Errors

-#### Error: Missing Permissions / Higher Role
+#### Missing Permissions / Higher Role

 **When it occurs:** Tux lacks the "Manage Roles" permission, or the target user's highest role is equal to or higher than Tux's highest role.

+**What happens:** The bot sends an error message indicating insufficient permissions.

+**Solutions:**

-**Solution:** Ensure Tux has the "Manage Roles" permission.
-Move the "Tux" role above the target's role in the server hierarchy.
+- Ensure Tux has the "Manage Roles" permission
+- Move the "Tux" role above the target's role in the server hierarchy
+- Check that Tux's role has the necessary permissions in the server settings

-#### Error: Lacking Permission Rank
+#### Lacking Permission Rank

 **When it occurs:** Your internal Tux permission rank is lower than the rank required to use this command.

+**What happens:** The bot sends an error message indicating you don't have permission to use this command.

+**Solutions:**

-**Solution:** Contact a server administrator to check your rank.
+- Contact a server administrator to check your rank
+- Adjust the command configurations via `/config commands` if you have admin access

 #### Error: No Jail Role/Channel Found